 If you are in a real love relationship, trigger points are created along the way.
 If you’re aware of this, it’s possible to tap them during crisis and bring the love that’s between you to the front.
 I have gone as far as to recommend that people deliberately create this programming in their relationships.
 Before you flip out – check this:

 My husband and I used to sit cross-legged on the bed and eat pizza as teens.
 We were young and happy and sexy and laughing.

-So if we are having an enormous fight today…and if we get a pizza and bring it into the bedroom, what do you think is going to happen?
+So if we are having an enormous fight today… if we get a pizza and bring it into the bedroom, what do you think is going to happen?
 We start feeling those old feelings.
 We really can’t help this.
-We well like teenagers again because it just takes us back in quickly as you can snap your fingers.
+It takes us back in quickly as you can snap your fingers.

 Can you identify some of your damaging programming?
 How about something positive?